 The data model of the service is a combination of JSON (SECOM calls) and XML (the S-212 payload).
 The SECOM JSON is defined in [7] section 5.

 The S-212 data that is used by the service is a subset of S-212.
-The following elements, attributes and enumeration values must be supported by the service and its clients.
+The elements, attributes, and enumeration values defined in the service specification must be supported by the service and its clients.

-XXX TODO once S-212 is discussed and relatively stable XXX

 Service Interface Behaviour

 As defined by SECOM, all communication between the components of the service that are in the scope of this design document is done via REST calls.